Best practices with collecting feedback and feature requests in Intercom

 - Install the Intercom Noora app for free.

-- Follow the steps that you’ve hopefully read in this post!
+- Follow the steps that you've followed in this post to supercharge the customer experience for your loyal customers.